meilisearch/documentation/resources/faq.md

 However, MeiliSearch is of course [highly customizable](/reference/api/settings.md) in order to adapt the search to your needs by setting synonyms, stop words, and custom ranking rules.

-## How to know if MeiliSearch perfectly fits my use cases?
+## How to know if meilisearch perfectly fits my use cases?

 Since MeiliSearch is an open-source and easy-to-use tool, you can give it a try using your data.
 Follow this [guide](/learn/getting_started/quick_start.md) to get a quick start!

 Besides, we published a [comparison between MeiliSearch and other search engines](/learn/what_is_meilisearch/comparison_to_alternatives.md) with the goal of providing an overview of MeiliSearch alternatives.

-## Which languages can MeiliSearch handle?
+## Which languages can meilisearch handle?

 MeiliSearch works perfectly with English, kanji, and Romance languages.
 If you have any hesitation about your language handling, please contact us.

-## Do you provide a real dataset to test MeiliSearch?
+## Do you provide a real dataset to test meilisearch?

 For now, we provide this [movies dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json).
 More datasets are coming soon!